Karab-o/kigali_directory/README.md

-# Kigali Directory 📍
+# Kigali Directory

-Hey there!
-Welcome to the Kigali Directory - your personal guide to discovering amazing places around Kigali, Rwanda.
-This Flutter app helps you find, share, and manage information about local spots, from cozy cafés to essential services.
+Hello, Welcome to the Kigali Directory - your personal guide to find amazing places around Kigali, Rwanda.
+This Flutter app helps you find, share, and manage information about local spots.

-Built with love and Firebase, this app lets you contribute to the community by adding your favorite places and discovering hidden gems recommended by others.
-It's like having a local friend who knows all the best spots! 🌟

-## ✨ What Makes This App Special

-### 🎯 Core Features
+###  Core Features
-- **🗺️ Interactive Maps**: See exactly where places are located with Google Maps integration
+- ** Interactive Maps**: See exactly where places are located with Google Maps integration
-- **� Secure Sign-up**: Create an account with email verification to keep things safe
+- ** Secure Sign-up**: Create an account with email verification to keep things safe
-- **➕ Share Your Spots**: Add new places you've discovered to help others find them
+- ** Share Your Spots**: Add new places you've discovered to help others find them
-- **✏️ Update Your Listings**: Made a mistake?
+- ** Update Your Listings**: Made a mistake?
 No problem!
 Edit your listings anytime
-- **🗑️ Remove Listings**: Clean up your contributions when needed
+- ** Remove Listings**: Clean up your contributions when needed
-- **⭐ Rate & Review**: Share your experiences with 5-star ratings and written reviews
+- ** Rate & Review**: Share your experiences with 5-star ratings and written reviews
-- **🔖 Save Favorites**: Bookmark places you love for quick access later
+- ** Save Favorites**: Bookmark places you love for quick access later

-### 🎨 User Experience
+###  User Experience
-- **🔍 Smart Search**: Find places by name, address, or browse by category
+- ** Smart Search**: Find places by name, address, or browse by category
-- **� Beautiful Dark Theme**: Easy on the eyes, perfect for night browsing
+- ** Beautiful Dark Theme**: Easy on the eyes, perfect for night browsing
-- **⚡ Live Updates**: See new places and reviews appear in real-time
+- ** Live Updates**: See new places and reviews appear in real-time
-- **📂 Organized Categories**: Everything neatly sorted for easy browsing
+- ** Organized Categories**: Everything neatly sorted for easy browsing

-## 🛠️ Tech Stack
+## Tech

 ### Frontend
 - **Flutter 3.0+** - Cross-platform mobile framework
 - **Provider** - State management
 - **Google Maps Flutter** - Interactive mapping
-- **URL Launcher** - Navigation and external links
 - **Geolocator** - Location services

 ### Backend